uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 ## <a id="setup"></a>⚙️ 〢 Setup

-Once you've installed everything successfully, you should see an `.exe` file in your extracted folder.
+1. Once you've installed everything successfully, you should see an `.exe` file in your extracted folder.
 Running it will open a menu with many options to choose from.
 Adjust everything after your liking and hit the `Save` button!
 The window should remain open.

+2. Now, in your game, head into the `General Settings` and disable `[Beta] RawInputBuffer` and under `Video Settings`, set `Window Mode` to `Windowed Fullscreen`.

+And now you're good to go!

 ---